The SYZ mirror symmetry conjecture for del Pezzo surfaces and rational elliptic surfaces: Rational Elliptic Surfaces, Elliptic fibrations and semi-flat metrics

-\begin{rk} Theorem~\ref{thm: nonStHein} is obtained by Hein \cite{Hein} under two additional assumptions: \begin{itemize} \item[$(i)$] The semi-flat metric is {\em standard}, and $[\omega_0]_{dR}.[C']=0$ for {\em some} bad cycle $[C']$.
-In particular, by Lemma~\ref{lem: cohomProps}, the cohomology class $[\omega_0]_{dR}$ lies in a hyperplane in $H^2_{dR}(X,\mathbb{R})$. \item[$(ii)$] The background K\"ahler form $\omega_0$ has $\int_{X}\omega_0^2 <+\infty$.
+\begin{rk} Theorem~\ref{thm: nonStHein} is obtained by Hein \cite{Hein} under two additional assumptions: \begin{itemize} \item[$(i)$] The semi-flat metric is standard, and $[\omega_0]_{dR}.[C']=0$ for some bad cycle $[C']$.
+In particular, by Lemma~\ref{lem: cohomProps}, the cohomology class $[\omega_0]_{dR}$ lies in a countable union of hyperplanes in $H^2_{dR}(X,\mathbb{R})$. \item[$(ii)$] The background K\"ahler form $\omega_0$ has $\int_{X}\omega_0^2 <+\infty$.
 For a K\"ahler class which is not restricted from a compactification of $X$ (in particular, a K\"ahler class not pairing to zero with any bad cycle) it is not clear how to construct K\"ahler forms with this property.
-In fact, we expect such forms cannot exist in general. \end{itemize} Due to these differences, we have opted to give a sketch of the relevant adaptions of Hein's work in Appendix~\ref{app: HeinApp}. \end{rk}
+In fact, we expect such forms cannot exist in general. \item[$(iii)$] Hein's original result \cite{Hein} assumed $\alpha > \alpha_0$ for some sufficiently large $\alpha_0$.
+Chen-Chen \cite{CC} explained how this assumption could be removed. \end{itemize} Due to these differences, we have opted to give a sketch of the relevant adaptions of Hein's work in Appendix~\ref{app: HeinApp}. \end{rk}